dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      translation is not so simple.
 A C union or struct has no direct representation in Dylan.
 You may only have a reference to the C object in Dylan through a :class:`<c-pointer>` object.
-For this reason, ``define c-variable`` is not permitted for variables with C aggregate types.
+For this reason, :macro:`define c-variable` is not permitted for variables with C aggregate types.
 Use :macro:`define C-address` for those variables.

    :example: